-Slow fashion sets an example against fast fashion, which is increasingly being criticized.
-Brands that produce a large number of collections every year and make them accessible to the mainstream at cheap prices usually do not act sustainably or ethically.
+Slow fashion sets an example against fast fashion, which is increasingly criticized.
+Brands that produce a large number of collections every year and make them available to the mainstream at cheap prices usually act neither sustainably nor ethically.
 The principle: low prices for billions in sales.
-This means that production is often harmful to the environment and that workers - especially in emerging countries - have to function in unhealthy and unfair conditions.
+This means that the production is often environmentally harmful and the workers - especially in emerging countries - have to work under unhealthy and unfair conditions.

 What does slow fashion mean?

-In contrast to fast fashion, slow fashion slows down the processes in the fashion industry.
-In this way, fewer collections are produced to ensure that, on the one hand, resource-saving, sustainable materials are used and, at the same time, working conditions are improved.
+In contrast to fast fashion, slow fashion decelerates the processes in the fashion industry.
+Fewer collections are produced to ensure that sustainable materials are used in a way that conserves resources while also improving working conditions.
 In addition, many brands enable transparency along their entire production and supply chain.
 In this way, consumers can inform themselves and make conscious decisions.

 The cornerstones of slow fashion are:

 - Sustainable materials